-Caspian Gulls have been reported in all months except May, while in late-May 2011 the gap was closed when a first-summer was identified at Bittell Reservoirs in Worcs.
-However, there is a clear peak in the winter months between November and January.
+Between 1999 and 2010, Caspian Gulls were reported in all months except May, while in late-May 2011 the gap was closed when a first-summer was identified at Bittell Reservoirs in Worcs.
+However, there is a clear peak in arrivals during the winter months between November and January.

-All four counties have recorded Caspian Gulls, with 21 (23%) from Staffordshire, 47 (52%) from Warwickshire, 16 (18%) from Worcestershire and 6 (7%) from the West Midlands County (some individuals were observed in more than one county).
+All four counties have recorded Caspian Gulls, with in the order of 160 from Staffordshire, 150 from Warwickshire, and 85 from both Worcestershire and the West Midlands County.
+Some individuals were observed in more than one county.

-Key sites are Belvide and Chasewater in Staffordshire; Coton, Dosthill Lake and Draycote Water in Warwickshire; Throckmorton & Westwood Park in Worcestershire; and Bartley and Stubbers Green in West Midlands.
+Key sites have been Belvide and Chasewater in Staffordshire; Coton, Dosthill Lake iand Draycote Water in Warwickshire; Throckmorton & Westwood Park in Worcestershire; and Bartley and Stubbers Green in West Midlands.
 However, the species has become rare at the N. Warks sites, with just a single record from Coton in 2014 and none during 2015.
 This follows the closure of local landfill sites and the same fate seems destined for Throckmorton in Worcs.